 Turning Point? report

-The Alliance has published a new report shining a light on the mental health and wellbeing of the early years workforce.
+The Alliance has published a new report shining a light on the recruitment and retention challenges facing the early years sector.

 provides a comprehensive analysis of the results of an Alliance survey of early educators, conducted earlier this year, which found that: